influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 1970-01-01T00:00:00Z	 8
 ```

-## Querying for series cardinality
+## How can I query for series cardinality?

 The following queries return [series cardinality](/influxdb/v1.0/concepts/glossary/#series-cardinality):